Leopard-2019/PREDICTING-PGA-TOUR-PLAYER-S-CHANCE-TO-WIN-A-PGA-TOUR-TOURNAMENT/README.md

 <p text-align-last="start">
-As it can observed, the metrics: 'roc_auc', 'precision', and 'recall' were not that good, in particular the last one, meaning that the proportion of False  Negatives (FN): the model incorrectly predicts a player most likely will lose  a tournament to True Positives (TP):the model correctly predicts a player will likely win a tournament is too high, making the recall score way too low as it will be seen visually in the confusion matrix later.
-As a result, it was decided to test a different Machiner Learning classification model, in this case: the KNeighborsClassifier.The pipeline model used is shown on Figure 19.
+As it can observed, the metrics: 'precision', and 'recall' were not that good, in particular the last one, meaning that the proportion of False  Negatives (FN): the model incorrectly predicts a player most likely will lose  a tournament to True Positives (TP):the model correctly predicts a player will likely win a tournament is too high, making the recall score way too low as it will be seen visually in the confusion matrix later.
+As a result, it was decided to test a different Machiner Learning classification model, in this case: the  K-Nearest Neighbor.The pipeline model used is shown on Figure 19.
 </p>

 </br>